 Monitor Employee Telephone Use

-- Both state and federal law prohibit intercepting phone calls, with several important exceptions.
-Under federal law, the Electronic Communications Privacy Act (ECPA), imposes civil and criminal penalties for intentionally intercepting any oral, electronic, or wire communications, including telephone communications or using or disclosing this information.
+- State and federal law prohibit intercepting phone calls, with several important exceptions.
+The federal Electronic Communications Privacy Act (ECPA) imposes civil and criminal penalties for intentionally intercepting any oral, electronic, or wire communications, including telephone communications, or using or disclosing this information.